-The US rate for white male incarceration alone is far greater that every other European incarceration rate for total prisoners of all classes, races and genders.
+The US rate for white male incarceration alone is far greater than every other European incarceration rate for total prisoners of all classes, races, and genders.
 And the Russian incarceration rate skews the statistic as it towers above every other European country at 439 per hundred thousand.
 The average rate for European Union members was 135 in 2006.
-US white women for example, are incarcerated at higher rates than the total of all classes, races and genders for an astounding 20 European counties.
+US white women, for example, are incarcerated at higher rates than the total of all classes, races and genders of 20 European counties.

 The Psychic Wage

-The wage harder to put a price on, and one of the most serious remaining obstacles to overcoming racism, is what W.E.B Dubois, the great American thinker, called the “psychological wage.“3 The psychological or psychic wage is that highly coveted sense of personal, spiritual, and moral superiority we are taught to derive from our skin color.
+The wage harder to put a price on, and one of the most serious remaining obstacles to overcoming racism is what W.E.B Dubois called the “psychological wage.“3 The psychological or psychic wage is that highly coveted sense of personal, spiritual, and moral superiority we are taught to derive from our skin color.

 [A]s long as white Americans take refuge in their whiteness—for so long as they are unable to walk out of this most monstrous of traps—they will allow millions of people to be slaughtered in their name, and will be manipulated into and surrender themselves to what they will think of—and justify—as a racial war.
 They will never, so long as their whiteness puts so sinister a distance between themselves and their own experience and the experience of others, feel themselves sufficiently human, sufficiently worthwhile, to become responsible for themselves, their leaders, their country, their children, or their fate.
 They will perish…in their delusions.
 And this is happening, needless to say, already, all around us….But the American delusion is not only that their brothers all are white but that the whites are all their brothers. [emphasis added]